Get,

 According to the Diabetes Plate Method, a plate should have half of non-starchy vegetables, one-quarter of lean proteins, one-quarter of whole grains, and some fruits or dairy.

-• Non-starchy vegetables include tomatoes, cucumber, green beans, broccoli, carrots, cauliflower, capsicum, and green leafy vegetables.
-This keeps you feeling full for longer, and are packed with nutrients
+• Non-starchy vegetables[1] include tomatoes, cucumber, green beans, broccoli, carrots, cauliflower, capsicum, and green leafy vegetables.
+These keep you feeling full for longer and are packed with nutrients

 • Lean proteins[1] like hummus, beans, lentils, meat, poultry, and eggs should contain one-quarter of the plate.

-• Fill the remaining one-quarter by a combination of whole grains like quinoa, oats, wheat, brown rice or barley, curd, yoghurt and fresh seasonal fruits should also be included in the Diabetes Plate Method, as they are packed with vitamins, minerals, and fibre.
+• Fill the remaining one-quarter with a combination of whole grains like quinoa, oats, wheat, brown rice or barley, curd, yoghurt and fresh seasonal fruits should also be included in the meal, as they are packed with vitamins, minerals, and fibre.
 It also helps to satisfy sweet cravings!

 Glycemic Index

-The glycemic index is a measure of the spike in blood sugar levels, after consumption of a particular food.
-The glycemic index is measured in comparison to a reference food.
-Foods are classified according to their glycemic index – high, moderate, and low.
-High GI foods are easily digested, and are readily available in the bloodstream, and hence should be consumed in low quantities.
-Food with low GI takes time to get digested and should be eaten in more quantities.
+The glycemic index measures the spike in blood sugar levels after consuming a particular food.
+It is measured in comparison to a reference food.
+Foods are classified according to their glycemic index—high, moderate, and low.

 When And How Much To Eat?

-Aim to eat meals at the same time every day, as this controls blood sugar levels and the insulin response to the food.
+Aim to eat meals at the same time every day, as this helps regulate blood sugar levels and the insulin response to the food.
 The three balanced meals – breakfast, lunch, and dinner, should be evenly spaced throughout the day.

 As different food items affect individuals differently, there is no one-size-fits-all strategy for diabetes.
 It is highly recommended to consult a doctor or a nutritionist for a personalised dietary plan.